atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![rate_metricbond](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/rate_metricbond.png?raw=TRUE)

 The ratings jump up and down to various degrees, but as we saw with the average of each metric, LetterBoxd scores are generally highest and RT User the lowest.
-The ratings obviously fluctuate from film to film, but they also seem to be affected by the Bond actor.
-These two topics will be the focus of our next two sections, and in Appendix A we briefly study how the LetterBoxd scores are almost always the highest.
+Studying how the ratings fluctuate between bond actors and how the different metrics change from film to film could unlock a lot about the evolution of the Bond series as well as inform about differences and similarities between our metrics.
+These two topics will be the focus of our next two sections, and in Appendix A we briefly study how much higher the LetterBoxd scores are than the others.

 ### Bond Actor